zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

 The following README will guide you on how to enable [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) for a Cluster API that is projected as an Azure Arc connected cluster.

-In this guide, you will hook the Cluster API to Azure Key Vault by deploying the [Azure Key Vault extension](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) on your Kubernetes cluster in order to integrate Azure Key Vault as a secrets store with a Kubernetes cluster via a CSI volume.
-This will also include deploying a sample application on your Kubernetes cluster.
+In this guide, you will hook the Cluster API to Azure Key Vault by deploying the [Azure Key Vault extension](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) and a sample app on your Kubernetes cluster in order to integrate Azure Key Vault as a secrets store with a Kubernetes cluster via a CSI volume.
+This will also include deploying a Key Vault and sample secret on your Azure subscription.

 > **Note: This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).**